octocloudlabs/supercharge-docs/docs/walt/index.md

 💡 **Instructor tip:**

 >Instructors create a repository for the training.
-The learners use the repository to follow the instructions, Having the students fork the training repo allows them to save changes as they progress through the training.
+The learners use the repository, so can see the example files and edit them to match the instruction.
+Having the students fork the training repo allows them to save changes as they progress through the training.

 ### Fork
 1. Open a new browser tab.